 For comparison, the regular lipstick is 3.8 grams, while the sample is 0.8 grams.
 That's about one-fifth the size, which is nicely generous.

 These are ridiculously creamy.
 Like the Häagen-Dazs of lipsticks, if you'll pardon the strained simile.
 They are so smooth to apply, with beautifully full pigmentation on the first pass.
 They feel hydrating on the lips, and though I can't say the long-term effect was equal to the sensation, they were not drying in the least.

 The finish is softly shiny that remains satiny as it dries, and the wear is very good, lasting until a meal but not past it.
 Then again, where's the displeasure in whipping out that gorgeous tube in order to re-apply?

 One thing I do not enjoy is the scent - not floral, fruity or sweet, it smells like old-fashioned lipstick, or cold cream.
-Not gross, but not my preferred scent.
-It does dissipate after a while.
+It does dissipate, but it takes a while.